Gas Price Spike Forecast

-NEW YORK -- Oil and gasoline prices increased to their highest levels in two years and may shoot up dramatically in 2011 as the thirst for fuel grows in the United States and around the world, according to The Washington Times.
+Oil and gasoline prices increased to their highest levels in two years and may shoot up dramatically this year as the thirst for fuel grows in the United States and around the world, according to published reports.

-Other forecasts are calling for a rise in gas prices to $3.75 a gallon by spring, with premium crude prices easily exceeding $100 a barrel as demand for oil around the world returns to pre-recession levels last seen in 2007, the newspaper reported.
+Other recent forecasts are calling for a rise in gas prices to $3.75 a gallon by spring, with premium crude prices easily exceeding $100 a barrel as demand for oil around the world returns to pre-recession levels last seen in 2007.

 Analysts attribute the sudden jump in energy prices in the past month to several developments besides growing demand and restraints on supply.
 Because oil is priced in U.S. dollars, it tends to rise when the dollar falls.
 Investors also are starting to bid up the price of oil and other commodities such as gold and copper, as they did in 2007 and 2008, because those commodities hold their values when the dollar is falling and are seen as good hedges against inflation.